l0co/rest-data-filter/README.md

 So, you can just extend `FilterQueryBuilder` implementation and implement this method with your custom filters support.

 In case you want to delegate custom query builder execution to some external class, you can always pass to it `FilterQueryBuilder` instance which implements `context()` method that can be used to join to current query building process.

+## Project supporters

+Thanks for supporting this project to [Two Fish Software](https://twofishsoftware.com/).